MadhavJivrajani/qiskit-meet-coin-flip/README.md

 - The python file will generate two graphs one after the other, close the first graph to generate the second graph :P

 If you find anything wrong with the code, or have any new ideas as to how one can go about explaining concepts related to quantum computing using fun means such as this, please feel free to open an issue!
-I would be thrilled to head about it :)
+I would be thrilled to read about it :)

 Special thanks to [Sparsh Temani](https://github.com/temanisparsh) for designing the frontend!
 Total madlad.